buildkite/agent/README.md

    killall -USR2 buildbox-agent
    ```

    This will tell it to finish off any current job, and then shut itself down.
-Our process management stuff (`upstart`, etc) will notice the process has died, and start it back up again.
+Our process monitor will notice the process has died, and start it back up again.

 4. If you're running a **super** long job, and just want to kill it, send the `USR2` signal twice.
 That'll cause the job to cancel and the agent to shutdown immediately.